Super Bowl III: Baltimore Colts

 Baltimore's quest for a championship seemed doomed from the start when long-time starting quarterback Johnny Unitas suffered a pre-season injury to his throwing arm and was replaced by Earl Morrall, a veteran who had started inconsistently over the course of his 12 seasons with four teams.
 But Morrall would go on to have the best year of his career, leading the league in passer rating (93.2) during the regular season.
 His performance was so impressive that Colts coach Don Shula decided to keep Morrall in the starting lineup after Unitas was healthy enough to play.
 The Colts had won ten games in a row, including four shutouts, and finished the season with an NFL-best 13–1 record.
 In those ten games, they had allowed only seven touchdowns.
 Then, the Colts avenged their sole regular-season loss against the Cleveland Browns by crushing them 34–0 in the NFL Championship Game.

-The Colts offense ranked second in the NFL in points scored (402).
+The Colts offense ranked second in the NFL in points scored (402; only behind the Cowboys 431 points scored).
 Wide receivers Jimmy Orr (29 receptions, 743 yards, 6 touchdowns) and Willie Richardson (37 receptions, 698 yards, 8 touchdowns) provided Baltimore with two deep threats, with Orr averaging 25.6 yards per catch, and Richardson averaging 18.9.
 Tight end John Mackey also recorded 45 receptions for 644 yards and 5 touchdowns.
 Pro Bowl running back Tom Matte was the team's top rusher with 662 yards and 9 touchdowns.
 He also caught 25 passes for 275 yards and another touchdown.
 Running backs Terry Cole and Jerry Hill combined for 778 rushing yards and 236 receiving yards.

-The Colts defense led the NFL in fewest points allowed (144, tying the then all-time league record), and ranked third in total rushing yards allowed (1,339), while also recording 29 interceptions (2nd in the league) and holding their opponents to an NFL-low 9 touchdown passes.
-Bubba Smith, a 6'7" 295-pound defensive end considered the NFL's best pass rusher, anchored the line.
+The Colts defense led the NFL in fewest points allowed (144, tying the 1963 Bears for the then all-time league record), and ranked third in total rushing yards allowed (1,339), while also recording 29 interceptions (2nd in the league) and holding their opponents to an NFL-low 9 touchdown passes.
+Bubba Smith, a 6′7″ 295-pound defensive end considered the NFL's best pass rusher, anchored the line.
 Linebacker Mike Curtis, who intercepted two passes and recovered three fumbles, was considered one of the top linebackers in the NFL.
 Baltimore's secondary consisted of defensive backs Bobby Boyd (8 interceptions), Rick Volk (6 interceptions), Lenny Lyles (5 interceptions), and Jerry Logan (3 interceptions).
 The Colts were the only NFL team to routinely play a zone defense.
 That gave them an advantage in the NFL because the other NFL teams were inexperienced against a zone defense.
 (This would not give them an advantage over the upstart New York Jets, however, because zone defenses were common in the AFL and the Jets knew how to attack them.)